-The Performance Analyzer helps you understand your program in terms of performance.
-If there are areas in which performance can be improved, it helps you find those areas and make the changes.
-This chapter provides a brief introduction to the Performance Analyzer tools and describes how to use them to solve performance problems.
-It includes the following sections:
+You can use the Performance Analyzer to check your program for performance problems.
+If there are areas in which performance can be improved, it helps you find those areas and helps you to make the changes.

+This chapter provides a brief introduction to the Performance Analyzer tools and describes how to use them to solve performance problems; it includes the following sections: